Why I Deleted My Facebook Page with 20,800 Likes

-So when an immaculately taken selfie and a lengthy post are put side-by-side, the selfie will generally win based on Facebook’s algorithm, because it doesn’t take thought to process a selfie and its content is visual, where sight is a lower-level sensory.
+- So when an immaculate selfie and a lengthy post are put side-by-side, the selfie will generally win based on Facebook’s algorithm, because it doesn’t take thought to process a selfie and its content is visual, where sight is a lower-level sensory.

 - When a fake news with an absurd headline and a genuine, important, yet “boring” news story are put side-by-side, the fake news will win, because fake news is able to elicit quick reactions due to the nature of its headline.
 Case in point: NY Times shared how a recent fake news went into internet orbit with 350,000 shares on Facebook in just one day, subsequently getting reposted on popular social networking site Reddit and getting the attention of journalists.
 The corrected followup received barely any attention.

-And when an I’ve-seen-this-a-zillion-times quick tips post and a long-form article that dive deeper are put side-by-side, the quick tips will win (especially if it’s talking about dealing with people, unhappiness, anger, letting go, etc.; even if it’s the same repetitive content posted again and again by the page), because short form content is easier to process for the average surfer on Facebook.
+- And when an I’ve-seen-this-a-zillion-times quick tips post and a long-form article are put side-by-side, the quick tips will win (even if it’s the same repetitive content posted again and again by the page), because short form content is easier to process for the average surfer on Facebook.

-It’s probably worth noting that most of the people who post reactions to a post, especially a linked piece of content that lies outside Facebook, do not even read the content.
-People are just liking, commenting, and reacting based on the few words written in the headline, based on their conjecture of what it means.
-This also includes uproars, criticisms of the author, and recommendations; I have personally experienced this for my posts, where people start criticizing the content when they didn’t even read what’s inside, not even the first paragraph.
+It’s probably worth noting that most people who post reactions on Facebook, especially a linked piece of content that lies outside Facebook, do not even read the post.
+People are just liking, commenting, and reacting based on the few words in the headline, based on their conjecture of what it means.
+This also includes uproars, criticisms of the author, recommendations, and even praises.
+I have personally experienced this for my posts, where people started criticizing my content when they didn’t even read what’s in the post, not even the first paragraph.
 Meaning the most popular posts you see on your Facebook newsfeed are generally voted up based on few-second reactions and probably by people using Facebook for a distraction to begin with, and not based on the actual value of each post.

-And here lies the problem: I feel my site content and direction are simply not compatible with Facebook’s direction as a platform anymore, at least not with how their algorithm works today.
+And here lies the problem: I feel that my site content and direction are not compatible with Facebook as a platform anymore, at least not with how their algorithm works today.